 For more appeal, try a high-quality chewable treat.
 You can find some excellent healthy treats out there which can last a very long time.

 The taste of the treat will keep your puppy chewing on the treat and not your chair legs.
 Just be aware of the nutrients and calories your puppy will be receiving through treats aside from their normal food.

 Certain treats can be organic, natural and provide daily dental health if chewed on regularly.
 A really great option would be the N-Bone Puppy Teething Ring Chicken Flavor Dog Treats

 5. Frozen Carrots

 A true classic that sounds like it came from your grandma!
 For an inexpensive, healthy DIY chew treat.
 Take a carrot and pop it in your freezer.

-The shape texture of the frozen carrot will keep your husky puppy fixated on it as well as providing effective pain relief whilst soothing the inflamed gums.
+The shape texture of the frozen carrot will keep your husky interested, and provide effective pain relief to the inflamed gums.

 How To Care For Your Husky’s Teeth

 Before your puppy has a new set of 42 adult teeth, dental chew toys should provide an adequate amount of care whilst the teething process is happening.

-Once your puppy has their adult teeth it’s good to know a few pointers on how to keep their teeth and gums healthy.
+Once your puppy has their adult teeth it’s crucial to know how to keep them healthy.